nash-ye/ebloodbank/README.md

 - **Pretty Permalinks** eBloodBank add support for the Pretty Permalinks which make sense and not filled with incomprehensible parameters.

-- **Secure** eBloodBank is protected from the common security vulnerabilities such as SQL Injection, XSS and CSRF...etc.

 Requirements
 ------------------

-- PHP version 5.5 or higher.
+- PHP version 7.2 or higher.
 - MySQL version 5.0 or higher.
 - The mod_rewrite Apache module.